 Manchester Christmas Markets

-My university city of Manchester sees the German Christmas Market spread out front of St Annes square.
+My university city of Manchester sees the Manchester Christmas Market spread out front of St Annes square.
 But that’s not all – there are Christmas markets in 10 locations across the city, including Albert Square (European Market), King Street (French Market), Exchange Square and Market street.
 There is also an Ice Rink in Cathedral Gardens!
-For a full list of locations and stall holders, click here.
 There is a £2.50 mug charge with your first drink.
 You can then return the mug after your last drink and get back your deposit, or take it home as a souvenir.

 Liverpool Christmas Market

-My current home town of Liverpool (also home of the Beatles!) has already opened its Christmas Market this year in front of St George’s Hall.
-Facing Lime Street Station are over 40 Christmas stalls selling clothes, gifts and crafts from across four continents.
+My current home town of Liverpool (also home of the Beatles!) opens its Christmas Market in front of St George’s Hall.
+Facing Lime Street Station are over 40 Liverpool Christmas Market stalls selling clothes, gifts and crafts from across four continents.
 New this year is the brand new Windmill Bar offering traditional food and drinks including hot chocolate, mulled wine and bratwurst.

 Belfast Christmas Market